Puiguqu/School_notes/Y1_Sem_2/CM1040_Web_Development/Week_4/02_Assessing_the_environmental_impact_of_computing_at_scale_Video•_._Duration_12_minutes_12_min.md

 [Original lesson](https://www.coursera.org/learn/uol-web-development/lecture/2mNU0/assessing-the-environmental-impact-of-computing-at-scale)

-This is a transcript of a video lecture on the environmental impact of website design and usage.
-The lecturer discusses the topic of computing at scale and how it affects the environment.
-Here's a breakdown of the main points covered in the lecture:
+This is a transcript of a video lecture on the environmental impact of website usage and design.
+The lecturer discusses how websites can be designed to minimize their energy consumption, using tools such as Chrome's profiler to analyze CPU usage and identify areas for improvement.

-**Introduction to Environmental Impact**
+The lecturer explains that even small changes in website design or behavior can have significant environmental impacts.
+They use an example where a webpage is parsed using JavaScript for 60 milliseconds on a 4-watt CPU, which results in approximately 0.78 kilowatt-hours of energy consumption.
+This is equivalent to the energy needed to power about one light bulb.

+The lecturer also notes that if this process were repeated a billion times (e.g., by having one billion people perform this task), the total energy consumption would be around 780 kilowatt-hours, which is still relatively small compared to other sources of energy.

+Overall, the lecture aims to raise awareness about the environmental impact of website usage and design, and provide practical suggestions for minimizing energy consumption in web development.

+Some key takeaways from this transcript include:

+* The importance of analyzing CPU usage and identifying areas for improvement in website design
-The lecturer introduces the concept of environmental impact and its relevance to website design and usage.
+* The relatively small environmental impact of even small changes in website behavior or design

-**Chrome Profiler Tool**

-The lecturer explains the Chrome Profiler tool, which is used to examine the amount of CPU usage that different elements of a website use.
-The tool helps identify areas of the website where energy can be saved by optimizing performance.

-**Environmental Impact of Computing at Scale**

-The lecturer discusses the environmental impact of computing at scale and how it affects the planet.
-They explain that computing power is increasing exponentially, but the amount of energy used to power these computers is not keeping pace with this growth.

-**Calculating Kilowatt Hours**

-The lecturer performs a rough calculation to estimate the kilowatt hours of energy used by a website.
-They use the example of rendering HTML parsing with JavaScript and calculate that it uses approximately 0.78 kilowatt hours if a billion people were to perform the same action.

-**Conclusion**

-The lecturer concludes that even if a website is doing something computationally intensive, such as rendering web pages, it still doesn't amount to a huge amount of energy usage.
-This suggests that small changes in website design and optimization can have a significant impact on reducing energy consumption.

-**Practice Assignments and Video Topics**

-The lecture includes practice assignments and video topics for students to complete:

-* Practice Assignment: Environmental Impact of Computing at Scale
-* Reading Activity – Lab: Timing HTML Parsing with JavaScript
-* Website Render Speeds
-* Video Topic 2 Summary
+* The potential for collective action to minimize the environmental impact of computing at scale

-Overall, the lecturer provides a comprehensive overview of the environmental impact of website design and usage, and offers practical tips and tools for reducing energy consumption in web development.
+This transcript can be used as a resource for learning about the environmental impact of website usage and design, and for discussing ways to minimize energy consumption in web development.